nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **CookHub** is a powerful, but lightweight application for your recipe management needs.
 It sports a sleek and minimalist design that allows you to clearly view all your personal recipes at a glance!

-**CookHub** mainly uses the [command line interface](#glossary) that is optimised for fast typists managing their recipes quickly, while still having the benefits of a Graphical User Interface(GUI).
+**CookHub** mainly uses the [command line interface](#glossary) that is optimised for fast typists who aim to manage their recipes quickly, while still enjoying the benefits of a Graphical User Interface(GUI).

 **CookHub** excels in its simplicity and optimisation for the student cook's recipe management needs.
 It supports management via recipe ingredients and price.
 Having a gentle learning curve and requiring minimal setup, it is perfect for the contemporary student cook!

-The following is a short overview of the features and capabilities of CookHub:
+Here is a short overview of the features and capabilities of CookHub:
 * Creating recipes with specified titles, ingredients, steps, and tags.
 * [Starring](#glossary) and [unstarring](#glossary) each recipe.
 * Getting all your [favourite](#glossary) recipes.